Doubting the New Somerton Man Findings: Do 0.01% Error Chances Actually Matter in Science?

 4. Arbitrarily Chosen “Coincidences”?
 The unofficial team has cited the clothing name “T. Keane” as evidence supporting their conclusions.
 But one can think of many, even more significant, coincidences that seem to be now long forgotten, since it makes things apparently easier to interpret.
 The coincidence of “T. Keane” tie signature must be weighed in relation to other, also undeniable (even DNA genetic), coincidences that had been previously reported even by the unofficial team themselves.
 TSM had very rare ear and dental mark matches with those of Robin.
 Even the unofficial team members and their consulted experts have strongly noted how rare such a match in the same two persons in the same investigation can be.
 How can one readily dismiss even more significant, even much more visible, DNA/genetic coincidences such as ear or dental marks with the coincidence of a name found on a piece of clothing, and simply favor one over the other so quickly and arbitrarily?
 Was the tie or other marked clothes found in a used store that TSM frequented?
 Why were there no personal IDs or identifying information on TSM?
 Why were all other labels that could be cut out, cut out, if there was no reason for TSM to hide his identity?
 Why was TSM trying to hide his identify?

 5. “Two People”?
 The unofficial team members have themselves admitted that there were “two people” in their 4000 names set who presumably passed (their) DNA test.
 Both had no death dates, we have been told.
 Why has the name of the other, the second person, not been announced, so he (or she) can be also considered and readily dismissed in a verifiable way?
 Do not the forever waiting audiences of this case deserve such details to make up their minds about the hurriedly reported conclusions?
 Has the other eligible candidate been written off fairly from the list?
 It may well be the case that the second person is clearly not relevant for good reasons.
 But, if that is the case, why the second person’s name or whereabouts has not been readily announced in advance?
 Without such details, this would clearly not be a 99.999% (nearly) closed-shut case, but a 50% chance case (between the two eligible candidates), that TSM could be that second person.
 Even so, keep the previous point (3) in mind.
 There could be matching DNA holders in the family tree who are not even on online or offline records.
 So, unless the unofficial team identifies the second matching person they have acknowledged exists, we are not facing a 0.01%, but at least a 50% chance of error (even considering data and arguments offered).
 Who is the other “second person”?
-Why was he or she not readily identified from the outset?
+Why was the person not readily identified from the outset?
 Could possible “coincidences” be also found for this second person?
 Why can there not be more of such “other” persons that somehow have not made the unofficial team’s 4000 list, simply because they have been neglected in family tree lists, or their data have been mistakenly entered?
 Where is that 4000 list, and what criteria were used to limit it to “4000”?
 Usually, scientific findings are published in detail in advance, allowing audiences to draw their own conclusions.
 Why is the unofficial team putting the horse before the cart in releasing its findings?

 6. Arbitrarily Chosen ‘Clues’?
 Seventy plus years of analysis and findings about TSM are now being seemingly dismissed overnight as irrelevant based on a still-to-be-reported-in-detail finding.
 If the unofficial team had found more solid evidence, they would have likely shared it, but everything they had strongly attributed to TSM in the past, many of them undeniable facts, have suddenly been set aside or given little attention.
 Horse racing can be an easy way of accounting for past failures in deciphering a code.
 Ear and dental matching coincidences are summarily disregarded as being no longer relevant, as being mere chance or ‘freak’ accidents.
 Calf muscles and ballet dances are now in the storage room of the TSM museum.
 Jestyn (Jo Thomson), one who saw his cast and was shocked by it, and who reportedly said years later that she knew TSM but could not divulge her information, does not matter anymore, since the DNA of TSM (presumably extracted properly) does not match that of Robin, whose DNA until recently was itself in doubt (due to the cremation of his remains), and given his daughter’s DNA was deemed to be insufficient for identifying purposes (since her father’s DNA could not be extracted).
 Khayyam and the Rubaiyat, the code, all that suddenly do not matter anymore.
 All this sounds like a rushed judgment to shape official analysis or public opinion and is not indicative of scientific rigor, of a patient process of constructing and sharing a detailed narrative that incorporates as much of the old legitimate data into its explanatory structure.
 The unofficial team could have simply prepared the report and shared it with the official team as a proposal, also publicizing it, before going public with their 99.99% certainty conclusion.
 If the hair samples were sufficient for the purpose, why bother with going through the exhumation of the man in the first place?
 There seems to be a pattern of announcing results in public without offering the details in advance in a clear way, the lack of which serves to shape public opinion and mold scientific outcomes preemptively.
 This is not how science is supposed to work, and rightly so the official team has chosen to be more cautious, which is refreshing.
 One can understand an eagerness on the part of the unofficial team to share their discoveries to open new possibilities of family data collection resulting from public interest and energy; they have contributed significantly to learning about the case, and deserve much appreciation for their efforts, of course.
 But it makes more scientific sense to prepare the detailed report in advance than claim victory too quickly, hoping that the rest of the results will somehow fall in place, and expecting that now a global audience must agree with the announced conclusions without sufficient details.
 The manner of deciding the case based just on DNA, hoping the rest of the answers will come, tells of a narrow disciplinary, not a transdisciplinary approach to scientific investigation.
 If the point of all this is to put to rest the story of a man who died seventy plus years ago in a public way, in a way that brings rest and peace to his descendants (and to Australia), does it not make sense to avoid rushing into judgments about TSM’s tragic life and any physical or mental health issues he may have understandably faced?